Personal Trainer

 Capable and qualified Personal Trainers will be well placed to apply for managerial positions within the gym or others nearby, as they will be familiar with the gym environment and knowledgeable about gym equipment, classes and operations.

-The progression of personal training is something that has grown a lot in recent years, but has its roots as early as ancient times - arguably evolving soldiers required training before going into battle.
-Listed below some of the key events that launched the rise of Personal Training as a career.
+The evolution of personal training has seen remarkable growth in recent years, but its roots trace back to ancient times—arguably beginning with the physical preparation of soldiers before going into battle.
+Below, we highlight key milestones that have contributed to the rise of personal training as a professional career.

 1,000 BC - 200 AD